wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     (3A) Despite subsections (1) to (3), no dealer's licence is to be issued for the carrying on of business as a dealer in, or manufacturer for sale of, anti-personnel mines or cluster munitions.

-    (4) Every person commits an offence against this Act and is liable on summary conviction to a fine not exceeding $1,000 who contravenes subsection (1).
+    (4) Every person commits an offence against this Act and is liable on conviction to a fine not exceeding $1,000 who contravenes subsection (1).

     Compare: 1958 No 21 s 3(1), (4)

-    Section 5(3A): inserted, on 9 December 1998, by [section 30(1)][135] of the Anti-Personnel Mines Prohibition Act 1998 (1998 No 111).
+    Section 5(3A): inserted, on 9 December 1998, by [section 30(1)][136] of the Anti-Personnel Mines Prohibition Act 1998 (1998 No 111).

     Section 5(3A): amended, on 1 August 2010, by [section 20(4)][124] of the Cluster Munitions Prohibition Act 2009 (2009 No 68).

+    Section 5(4): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 6 Dealer's licence to be personal to holder